By Ryan Myers on Aug 1, 2017 1:07:31 AM

 Another email might focus on the “know” element, providing important information about your company's personality and mission.

 And a third email could build your authority and “trust” by showing the prospect how much you understand their current situation.

 These elements can be combined, of course, and they are rarely so black and white.
 But each email should cover at least one of these ideas, even if its purpose is to sell.

 Email is a powerful tool to connect you to your clients, and good ones prevent your prospects from immediately dragging your messages to the trash folder or, even worse, marking them as spam.

 By following the above guidelines to increase response rate for B2B emails, you can ensure that your prospects actually look forward to seeing your name pop up in the inbox.

 If you enjoyed this article, you might like "B2B Leads and the Email Wild West"

-Or, if you want to know everything there is to know about effective email lead generation, download our "Ultimate Guide to Triple Your Sales Meetings" below.
+Or, if you want to know everything there is to know about effective email lead generation strategies, download our "Ultimate Guide to Triple Your Sales Meetings" below.